swergroup/category-pages-shortcodes/readme.txt

 * (30/10/2012) Complete rewrite for WordPress 3.4+

 == Upgrade Notice ==

+= 3.2.0 =
+* (21/05/2013) WARNING: aptools-* CSS classes are deprecated, and will disappear in a future version.
+Please use page2cat-* classes in your CSS styling.

 = 3.0.6 =
 * (11/11/2012) FIX warning on admin page area, [showauto] formatting, headers and descriptions.